In this article we take a trip down memory lane to look at some of the players to win the low amateur honours at the US Open

 Like Rahm, Fitzpatrick turned professional after being the low amateur of the 2014 US Open.

-He too has kicked on well, winning four times on the European Tour including the DP World Tour Championship, which Rahm won the following year.
+He too has kicked on well, winning five times on the European Tour including the DP World Tour Championship, which Rahm won the following year.

 Jordan Spieth – 2012

 Spieth has been the most successful low amateur of all of the modern players.

 After winning the medal in 2012, Spieth went on to win the US Open at Chambers Bay in 2015, as well as major championships at the Masters and the Open to leave him one shy of the career grand slam.

 Cantlay has been quite successful since his low amateur victory at the 2011 US Open.

 He has recorded two wins on the PGA Tour and cracked the world’s top 10 for the first time after his 2019 Memorial Tournament victory.

 The two have had very contrasting careers following on from becoming low amateurs at the US Open in 2010.

 Henley has progressed very well, winning three times on the PGA Tour, whilst Langley has struggled on the PGA Tour, and is now plying his trade on the Web.com Tour where he recorded his first victory in February.